Operation Murambatsvina: Alternative reasons for the clearances

-The Zimbabwean government has argued that Operation Murambatsvina is about restoring order (see section above).
-However, the timing of the clearances, so soon after the disputed parliamentary elections on 31 March 2005, combined with the contradictory nature of the operation, has prompted commentators to state that there are alternative reasons for the demolitions, although most say a combination of many of these.
+The Zimbabwean government argued that Operation Murambatsvina was about restoring order (see section above).
+However, the timing of the clearances, after the disputed parliamentary elections on 31 March 2005, combined with the contradictory nature of the operation, suggests alternative motivations for the demolitions.

 Political retribution

-The opposition Movement for Democratic Change (MDC) has argued that the government's main reason for Murambatsvina is to punish the urban poor for voting for the opposition during the March parliamentary elections.
-The cities are traditionally MDC strongholds, and, in fact, the Harare Commission that initiated the campaign was set up to override the governing powers of the elected MDC City Council.
-However, the retribution as a rationale is somewhat undermined by the fact that some Zanu-PF supporters, including liberation war-veterans, have also been caught up in the squatter camp clearances.
-The hypothesis that operation murambatsvina was a form of political retribution is further strengthened to almost being factual by the recurrence of a similar operation just after the disputed 2018 election.
-After a demonstration staged by the urban population against the Zimbabwe Government, an order was given to the municipalities to mirror the exact 'tsunami' operation that saw many demolitions taking place in January 2019, leaving a lot of people destitute.
+The opposition Movement for Democratic Change (MDC) argued that the government's main reason for Murambatsvina was to punish the urban poor for voting for the opposition during the March parliamentary elections.
+The cities are traditionally MDC strongholds, and the Harare Commission that initiated the campaign was set up to override the governing powers of the elected MDC City Council.
+However, the retribution as a rationale is somewhat undermined by the fact that some ZANU-PF supporters, including liberation war-veterans, were in the squatter camp clearances.
+The hypothesis that Operation Murambatsvina was political retribution is strengthened by the recurrence of a similar operation just after the disputed 2018 election.
+After a demonstration staged by the urban population against the Zimbabwe Government, an order was given to the municipalities to mirror the 'tsunami' operation that saw many demolitions taking place in January 2019, leaving many people destitute.